dux/schedulero/README.md

     puts 'day job ...'
   end

-  # at specfic hour of the day, midnight and 6 PM
+  # at specfic hour of the day
   # will run only once per hour
+  # at 'At times', 1 do # at 1AM
+  # midnight and 6 PM
   at 'At times', [0, 18] do
     p 'BINGO'
   end